The Satin Girl: Reception

 The film received high praise for its casting upon release.
 C.S Sewell of The Moving Picture World writes: "Norman Kerry is well cast as the young physician and Marc McDermott is effective as the master-criminal.
 Mabel Forrest does good work as the girl.
 The remainder of the cast is satisfactory."
 One reviewer from Variety says: "Mabel Forrest can act, and does so with skill and intelligence.
 Then there's Marc McDermott, a character actor who classes with the very best of the screen's handful of the good ones.
 Norman Kerry gives a dignified portrayal of the M.D., and the contributory parts are unusually well played."

+Preservation

+With no holdings located in archives, The Satin Girl is considered a lost film.